Smart Hike

 People with no experience in hiking any of the most rugged sections of the AT (White Mts. in NH and the mountains of western Maine) are not advised to register for the Maine Smart Hikes as your first Smart Hike.

-Customized hikes from mid-October until mid-November are also available on request.
+***I also do customized hikes from October through November are also available on request.
 There are no SmartHikes in Dec.-March.

 2026 SMART HIKES